 Hidden Valley Trail

 You can find the Hidden Valley Trail on the west side of the park, and it’s a nice short hike that will take you about one hour.
-It’s easy, barely any elevation, only a couple of steps.
-You will see different kinds of cactuses, Joshua Trees and crazy rock formations.
+For me, this is one of the best hikes in Joshua Tree National Park It’s easy, barely any elevation, only a couple of steps.
+You will see different kinds of cactuses, Joshua Trees, and crazy rock formations.
 If you only have time to do one hike, I would recommend doing this one.

 Skull Rock & Discovery Trail